pmollaei/ProtKernel/README.md

 Chignolin.psf

 Step 2 — Clean the Protein Sequence
-Retain only the standard residues and remove all additional elements added to the sequence.
+<br /> Retain only the standard residues and remove all additional elements added to the sequence.
 Output file:
 Chignolin_resid2to9.pdb